-Since there is no cure for Crohn’s disease, symptom relief comes in the form of remission.
-While a variety of treatments are available that can help ease a patient’s symptoms, immunomodulators suppress the body’s immune system.
-For someone with Crohn's, this can help reduce the swelling that exacerbates so many symptoms.
+There is no cure for Crohn’s disease, so symptom relief comes in the form of remission.
+A variety of treatments are available that can help ease your symptoms.
+Immunomodulators are drugs that modify the body’s immune system.
+For someone with Crohn's, this can help reduce the swelling that causes so many symptoms.

-Immunomodulators include immunosuppressants and immunostimulants.
-Immunosuppressants inhibit the body’s immunity, but immunity suppression can also put the body at higher risk for cancers and other diseases.
+Immunomodulators include drugs that are immunosuppressants and immunostimulants.
+Immunosuppressants inhibit the body’s immunity, but immunity suppression can also put the body at higher risk for other diseases.

 Immunostimulants increase or “stimulate” the body’s immune system, which encourages the body to begin fighting illness.

-Known by the names Azasan or Imuran, azathioprine is often used in transplant patients to prevent the body from rejecting the new organ by suppressing the body’s immune system.
-It also helps with rheumatoid arthritis, where a patient’s body begins attacking its own joints.
+Azathioprine is often used in people who receive an organ transplant to prevent the body from rejecting the new organ by suppressing the body’s immune system.
+It is also used to treat rheumatoid arthritis, which is a condition where a person’s body attacks their own joints.

-Because mercaptopurine can reduce the production of white and red blood cells, your physician will likely want to conduct regular blood tests to ensure there is no damage to your bone marrow.
-Patients may also be tested for TPMT deficiency, which is an enzyme deficiency that could decrease the number of cells responsible for providing immunity.
+Mercaptopurine can reduce the production of white and red blood cells.
+Your physician will likely want to conduct regular blood tests to ensure there is no damage to your bone marrow.
+You may also be tested for TPMT deficiency, which is an enzyme deficiency that could decrease the number of cells responsible for providing immunity.

-Sold under the brand name Trexall, methotrexate blocks cell metabolism, leading to its use for Crohn's Disease, cancer, and psoriasis.
-However, methotrexate has side effects that include possible toxicity of the liver or bone marrow and, rarely, toxicity of the lungs.
-Less severe side effects include headache, drowsiness, and skin rash, among others.
+Methotrexate blocks cell metabolism, which causes cells to die.
+This has lead to its use for Crohn's disease, cancer, and psoriasis.
+However, methotrexate has side effects that include possible toxicity of the liver or bone marrow and, in rare cases, toxicity of the lungs.
+Men or women attempting to get pregnant should not use this drug.
+Less severe side effects include:

 Things to Keep in Mind

-While immunomodulators can help combat symptoms related to Crohn's disease, the general side effect is that they interfere with your body’s ?ability to fight infection.
-While taking immunomodulators, pay attention to any sudden rise in body temperature and, if you find yourself chilled or suffering from fever, contact your doctor immediately.
+Immunomodulators can help combat symptoms related to Crohn's disease, but they interfere with your body’s ability to fight infection.
+While taking immunomodulators, pay attention to any signs of infection, such as fever or chills.
+If you develop these symptoms, contact your doctor immediately.

 Any time you are taking immunomodulators, be sure to get your blood tested regularly for signs of damage to your bones and internal organs.